Roaring Twenties: Suffrage

-Many countries expanded women's voting rights, such as the United States, Canada, Great Britain, India, and various European countries in 1917–1921.
+Many countries expanded women's voting rights, such as the United States, Canada, Great Britain, India, and various European countries after World War I. Women's suffrage in the United Kingdom was established through acts of Parliament, first in 1918 with restrictions, and subsequently in 1928, on the same basis as men.
 This influenced many governments and elections by increasing the number of voters (but not doubling it, because many women did not vote during the early years of suffrage, as can be seen by the large drop in voter turnout).
 Politicians responded by focusing more on issues of concern to women, especially peace, public health, education, and the status of children.
 On the whole, women voted much like men, except they were more interested in peace, even when it meant appeasement.

 Lost Generation

 The Lost Generation was composed of young people who came out of World War I disillusioned and cynical about the world.
 The term usually refers specifically to American literary notables who lived in Paris at the time.
 Famous members included Ernest Hemingway, F. Scott Fitzgerald, and Gertrude Stein who wrote novels and short stories criticizing the materialism they perceived to be rampant during this era.

-In the United Kingdom, the bright young things were young aristocrats and socialites who threw fancy dress parties, went on elaborate treasure hunts, were seen in all the trendy venues, and were well covered by the gossip columns of the London tabloids.
+In the United Kingdom, the Bright Young Things were young aristocrats and socialites who threw fancy dress parties, went on elaborate treasure hunts, were seen in all the trendy venues, and were well covered by the gossip columns of the London tabloids.